Case Study

 "Where and how do I upgrade?"

 This reframing mattered.
-The business saw a revenue optimization problem.
-I saw an informed-choice problem, and that distinction shaped the design decisions that followed.
+The business saw a revenue problem.
+I saw an informed-choice problem — and that distinction shaped every design decision that followed.

 Reframing